-Starting out from ancestral research, Philipp Weber investigated the industrial process of making coke from fossil coal.
-In From Below he invented a machine that sculpts objects from a material that usually only serves as a raw material to produce iron.
+Starting out from ancestral research, Philipp Weber deconstructed the industrial process of making coke from fossil coal.
+In From Below he invented a machine that fires objects from a material that usually only serves as a raw material to produce iron.

 How can music influence glassblowing and what does it sound like when a musician is asked to step into a dialogue with a glassblower?